 Harvesting green beans is an ongoing task and the more you pick, the more beans the plants will set.
 You can start to harvest anytime after the beans form, however, gardeners usually wait until the beans begin to firm up and can be snapped, but before you can see the seeds inside bulging.
 They are generally about as thick as a pencil, at that point.

 Don’t wait too long, because beans can become overgrown and tough almost overnight.
 Harvest by gently pulling each bean from the vine or by snapping them off at the vine end.

 Pole vs. Bush Bean Plants: Bush beans begin producing before pole beans and often come in all at once.
 Succession planting, every 2 weeks, will keep your bush beans going longer.

 Pole beans need time to allow their vines to grow before they start setting beans.
 They start producing later than bush beans but continue to produce for a month or two.
-Keep harvesting or the seed pods will mature and they will stop flowering and setting beans.
+Keep harvesting or the seed pods will mature and the plants will stop flowering and setting beans.

 Plant the seeds 1 - 2 inches deep and be sure to water the soil immediately after planting and then regularly, until they sprout.

 - Bush beans can be planted in single rows or by broadcasting seed in wide rows with about a 4 - 6 inch spacing between plants.

 - Pole beans will need some type of support to grow on.
 Be sure the trellis, teepee, fence or other support, is in place before you seed.
 Plant seeds at a rate of about 6 - 8 seeds per teepee or every 6 inches apart.

 Pole beans may need some initial help in climbing.
 You can coax the vines around your trellis until they are able to twine themselves.

 Keep the bean plants well watered, or they will stop flowering.
 Beans have shallow roots and mulching will help keep them cool and moist.